Lam Ching-ying: 1980s

-Lam worked behind the camera as assistant director and became Sammo's right-hand man of the stunt team.
+Lam worked behind the camera as assistant director and became Sammo Hung's right-hand man of the stunt team.
 His talent as an actor and martial artist was revealed in The Magnificent Butcher.
 Lam played the fan-wielding assassin who fought against Yuen Biao.

 In 1982, Lam won the Hong Kong Film Award for Best Action Director, in the film Prodigal Son.
-Prodigal Son featured what is widely acknowledged as among the best Wing Chun caught on film, performed by Lam.
 Lam played the strict kung fu master Leung Yee-tai.
-This was probably his most historic role.
-Lam even shaved his own eyebrows to give Master Leung a more feminine portrayal.
-He was able to bring a cool, sweet quality to this sharp and hard-nosed character.

 He also played a frail, elderly Taoist priest in The Dead and the Deadly (1983).

 Lam's star did not rise until 1985, with the release of Mr. Vampire, the movie that fueled the hopping vampire genre.
 Lam was nominated for Best Actor for his role as the Taoist priest.
 The character was an engaging mixture of naivety and stoic authority, and became a favorite for audiences.
 Lam was to reprise this role many times throughout his career.

-Shortly after the release of Mr. Vampire, the Golden Harvest film company attempted to make an English version of the movie with Tanya Roberts (of Charlie's Angels) and Jack Scalia.
-Lam's role was played by longtime kung fu film actor Yuen Wah.
-Due to various difficulties, the film was never made.